 1.2.
-About the Research Data Infrastructure Initiative
+About the Preventive and Public Health Research Initiative

-The Research Data Infrastructure Initiative (the Initiative) forms part of the Fund.
-A total of \$100 million over 10 years from 2022-23 for the Initiative.
+The Preventive and Public Health Research Initiative (the Initiative) forms part of the Fund.
+The Australian Government has announced a total of \$596.5 million over 10 years from 2022-23 for the Initiative.